tejasVR/MrsManager/README.md

 # MrsManager
-A project managment assistant tool to keep larger projects focused and on track
+A project managment assistant tool to keep all types of projects focused and on track